-- Question: Who do I contact to arrange for DNA testing to be sure I'm the child's father? - Answer: If you have a case with the Division of Child Support Services (DCSS) in Georgia, contact an agent to discuss parentage testing.
+Question: Who do I contact to arrange for DNA testing to be sure I'm the child's father?

+Answer: If you have a case with the Division of Child Support Services (DCSS) in contact that office to discuss parentage testing.